Chicken Afritada

 • Fresh cilantro for garnish

-For a meat version, you can add 1 pound of chicken, lamb, or beef pieces.
-The cooking time will vary depending on the meat used.
+The cooking time for a meat version of chicken, lamb, or beef pieces will vary depending on the meat used.

 How To Cook Perfect Pulao Every Time